5Farm work pay rates and structure

 So, how much could I make?

 If you’re hesitating between an hourly wage job and a piece-work job, try both!
-After all, that’s why you’re in Australia for—new experiences!
+After all, that’s why you’re in Australia, for new experiences.

 When and how do I get paid?

 You will generally get paid weekly or after completing a short contract, e.g. if you only work a few days.
+You could get paid in cash, by cheque or by direct deposit.

 Previous chapter Next chapter